OpenCilk/www.opencilk.org/src/doc/reference/cilkscale.md

 {% endalert %}

-## C/C++ API for fine-grained work/span analysis
+## C/C++ API for fine-grained analysis

-The Cilkscale C/C++ API allows fine-grained work/span analysis of specific code regions.
+The Cilkscale C/C++ API enables fine-grained analysis of specific code regions.
 If the program is compiled with the flag `-fcilktool=cilkscale` or `-fcilktool=cilkscale-instructions`, the Cilkscale API functions measure work and span (in seconds or pseudo-instructions, respectively) as described below.
 If, however, the program is compiled with the flag